cashtokens/cashtokens/readme.md

 Every token belongs to a **token category** specified via an immutable, 32-byte **Token Category ID** assigned in the category's **genesis transaction** – the transaction in which the token category is initially created.

-Every token category ID is a transaction ID: the ID must be selected from the inputs of its genesis transaction, and only inputs which spend output `0` of the parent transaction are eligible (i.e. the `outpoint transaction hash` of genesis transaction inputs with an `outpoint index` of `0`).
+Every token category ID is a transaction ID: the ID must be selected from the inputs of its genesis transaction, and only **token genesis inputs** – inputs which spend output `0` of their parent transaction – are eligible (i.e. outpoint transaction hashes of inputs with an outpoint index of `0`).
 As such, implementations can locate the genesis transaction of any category by identifying the transaction that spent the `0`th output of the transaction referenced by the category ID.
 (See [Use of Transaction IDs as Token Category IDs](#use-of-transaction-ids-as-token-category-ids).)

 ### Token Types